 Dade City is a somewhat small city located in the state of Florida.
-With a population of 6,955 people and 12 constituent neighborhoods, Dade City is the 244th largest community in Florida.
+With a population of 7,275 people and 11 constituent neighborhoods, Dade City is the 243rd largest community in Florida.

-The per capita income in Dade City in 2010 was $17,371, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $69,484 for a family of four.
+The per capita income in Dade City in 2018 was $21,913, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $87,652 for a family of four.
 However, Dade City contains both very wealthy and poor people as well.